5mehulhelp5/MagentoExtensions/README.md

 10>Magento Send Coupon code to first time and second time buyer:- This extension is a magento extension and this extension will provide a backend utility to set coupon code to send first and second time user a coupon code in magento.So when the user's order goes completed at that time that user get appropiate code via email.

+11>Magento Display Shipping estimation Block in Product view page:- This extension will provide a frontend functionality to show shipping estimation block in product view page.

+12>Google feed and facebook feed:- This extension will provide a backend utility to generate a feed xml for facebook and Google.
+One single xml can be used on both.

 More comming soon.....